 The Birmingham Urban League, which can be reached at (205) 326-0162, provides local residents with job training and employment skills.
-Clients will get free help with basic skills, housing counseling services and assistance.
+Clients will get free help with basic skills, housing counseling services and assistance to make money.
 They also offer resources such as free ESL classes for immigrants as well as Spanish speakers, job placement assistance, and even youth development programs.
 The address is 2101 6th Ave N, Birmingham, AL 35203.

 Another option is the Adult Education Program.
 Get access to career development, basic job skills, improve computer skills, GED tutoring, and high school diplomas, and overall job readiness.
 901 9th Avenue North Birmingham, Alabama.
-Phone number: 231-4600
+Phone number 205 231-4600

-Free food, clothing, housing products, and other aid in Jefferson County and Birmingham Alabama
+Free food, personal stuff, groceries and other aid in Jefferson County and Birmingham Alabama

 In addition to below, you can find more non-profits, charities, state of Alabama government programs, and organizations that focus on groceries.
 Locations across the region focus on preventing hunger or helping families apply for resources such as food stamps or vouchers from WIC.
 There are also soup kitchens for hot meals near you.